taylor-w/swic-starter/README.md

-# Savvy Coders Project Boilerplate Starter Kit
+# SWIC JS Students Project Boilerplate Starter Kit

 ## Overview

-This template repository contains several opinionated, 'starter' files and settings to help Savvy Coder students focus more time and energy on learning how to code and/or craft 'business logic' for projects and less time on configurations.
+This template repository contains several opinionated, 'starter' files and settings to help SWIC JS students focus more time and energy on learning how to code and/or craft 'business logic' for projects and less time on configurations.

 In addition to a '.gitignore' and some VS Code specific extensions and settings, it includes the 'recommended' settings for: